Melemily/Case-Study/README.md

 # Case-Study

-In this case study, the objective is to create a pricing model that satisfies the market supply and demand.
+In this case study, the objective is to create a pricing model that satisfies the new market supply and demand.

+I used basic algebraic expressions for the most cut and dry model, however, in the future I would like to optimize with statistical models and even machine learning.